 Abvius: ready-to-use donor reports

 Abvius automatically generates financial reports in the formats of the main institutional donors.
-The data is extracted from accounting, broken down according to the donor's nomenclatures and presented in the required template.
+Data is extracted from accounting, broken down according to the donor's nomenclatures and presented in the required template.
 The CFO or finance coordinator validates the report rather than building it.
-No technical expertise is required to produce a compliant donor report.
+No technical expertise required.
+And every report delivered cleanly, with no ineligibles, is a point gained in the donor relationship — and therefore a higher probability of winning the next grant.

 6. Workflows, internal control and audit trail

 Abvius workflows are natively designed for NGO processes.
-The purchase-to-pay circuit integrates the steps specific to the sector: attachment to the donor budget, collection of comparative quotes according to thresholds, multi-level approval with separation of duties, integrated electronic signature.
+The purchase-to-pay circuit integrates the steps specific to the sector: attachment to the donor budget, comparative quote collection by threshold, multi-level approval with separation of duties, integrated electronic signature, eligibility verification at every step.
 Circuits are configurable by project and by threshold without technical intervention.
 Delegation mechanisms manage absences, a critical point in humanitarian contexts.
+And every well-run workflow is one less ineligibility risk — and one more point in the donor relationship.

 7. Headquarters-field coordination and international deployment